ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 * For the Veeam **application aware image processing** and **guest file system indexing** options to work for Windows® VMs, the most recent VMware Tools™ must be installed on the VMs.
 Linux® VMs do not support application awareness or guest file system indexing.
 * If you are using **application aware image processing** for MS SQL or Oracle DB backups, the options **application aware** and **Item** restore are not supported.
 The restore operation needs to complete a full VM restore, which requires a downtime window for any consumers of the database.
 * An immutable backup failure cannot be manually retried.
 You must run active full backup or wait for the next scheduled backup to run.
 For more information, see [Managing Cloud Director Backups](https://helpcenter.veeam.com/docs/backup/vsphere/vcloud_manage_backup.html?ver=120){: external}.
+* Review the [Backup data storage and encryption](/docs/vmware-service?topic=vmware-service-tenant-veeam#tenant-veeam-storage) section to understand the limitations that are associated with using SOBR and Veeam Backup.

 ## Related links
 {: #tenant-veeam-related}